enisteper1/DCGAN_with_Pytorch/README.md

 ## Introduction
 Main purpose of this project for me to understand basics of how neural network and optimizers should be selected at DCGAN.
 While trying different datasets from kaggle
 I tried optimizer SGD with nesterov instead of Adam.
 I was thinking about it may decrease the speed of training in contrast output quality of GAN would be increased.
 However, even if it decreased the training speed outputs were not better than Adam.
 Therefore, I changed generator model activation functions to leaky relu instead of relu.
 Also, added noise to discriminator and dropouts with the aim of preventing it to overwhelm generator.
+As a result, new pokemon images are created

 ## Train